The Three Essential Estate Planning Documents Every Woman and Family Should Know About

 Most people assume it’s automatically a spouse, fiancé, or even a parent.
 It’s not.

-A medical power of attorney lets you choose the person you trust to make medical decisions if you’re sick, injured, or unable to communicate.
+A medical power of attorney lets you choose the person you trust to make medical decisions if you’re unable to communicate.
 This is the person who can talk to doctors, access your medical information, and make sure your voice is heard.

 Why it matters for women:

 Women are the caregivers in most families.
 We are the ones our parents, partners, and kids rely on when something happens.
 But if something happens to you, the people who love you will be stuck unless you name someone in advance.
-This document gives the person you choose the authority to help.
+This document (and its “helper” documents) give the person you choose the authority and information to help.

 2. Financial Power of Attorney: Because bills don’t wait for anyone